heheshang/AuroraPlan/Rust for Rustaceans.md

 contract of Hash or Deref that does not actually hold; Hash never claimed that it was deterministic, and neither did Deref.
 Or rather, the authors of those implementations never used the unsafe keyword to make that claim!

 **NOTE** An important implication of traits like Eq, Hash, and Deref being safe is that unsafe code can rely only on the safety of safe code, not its correctness.
 This applies not only to traits, but to all unsafe/safe code interactions.

-Great Responsibility
+#### Great Responsibility

-So far, we’ve looked mainly at the various things that you are allowed to do with unsafe code.
+- So far, we’ve looked mainly at the various things that you are allowed to do with unsafe code.
 But unsafe code is allowed to do those things only if it does so safely.
 Even though unsafe code can, say, dereference a raw pointer, it must do so only if it knows that pointer is valid as a reference to its pointee at that moment in time, subject to all of Rust’s normal requirements of references.
 In other words, unsafe code is given access to tools that could be used to do unsafe things, but it must do only safe things using those tools.
-That, then, raises the question of what safe even means in the first place.
+- That, then, raises the question of what safe even means in the first place.
 When is it safe to dereference a pointer?
 When is it safe to transmute between two different types?
-In this section, we’ll explore some of the key Unsafe Code 155 dramatically change the semantics of the code, or even miscompile surrounding code.
+In this section, we’ll explore some of the key invariants to keep in mind when wielding the power of unsafe, look at some common gotchas, and get familiar with some of the tools that help you write safer unsafe code.
+- The exact rules around what it means for Rust code to be safe are still being worked out.
+At the time of writing, the Unsafe Code Guidelines Working Group is hard at work nailing down all the dos and don’ts, but many questions remain unanswered.
+Most of the advice in this section is more or less settled, but I’ll make sure to call out any that isn’t.
+If anything, I’m hoping that this section will teach you to be careful about making assumptions when you write unsafe code, and prompt you to double-check the Rust reference before you declare your code production-ready.

+##### What Can Go Wrong?

+- We can’t really get into the rules unsafe code must abide by without talking about what happens if you violate those rules.
+Let’s say you do mutably access a value from multiple threads concurrently, construct an unaligned reference, or dereference a dangling pointer—now what?
+- Unsafe code that is not ultimately safe is referred to as having undefined behavior.
+Undefined behavior generally manifests in one of three ways: not at all, through visible errors, or through invisible corruption.
+The first is the happy case—you wrote some code that is truly not safe, but the compiler generated sane code that the computer you’re running the code on executes in a sane way.
+Unfortunately, the happiness here is very brittle.
+Should a new and slightly smarter version of the compiler come along, or some surrounding code cause the compiler to apply another optimization, the code may no longer do something sane and tip over into one of the worse cases.
+Even if the same code is compiled by the same compiler, if it runs on a different platform or host, the program might act differently!
+This is why it is important to avoid undefined behavior even if everything currently seems to work fine.
+Not to do so is like playing a second round of Russian roulette just because you survived the first.
+- Visible errors are the easiest undefined behavior to catch.
+If you dereference a null pointer, for example, your program will (in all likelihood) crash with an error, which you can then debug back to the root cause.
+That debugging may itself be difficult, but at least you have a notification that something is wrong.
+Visible errors can also manifest in less severe ways, such as deadlocks, garbled output, or panics that are printed but don’t trigger a program exit, all of which tell you that there is a bug in your code that you have to go fix.
+- The worst manifestation of undefined behavior is when there is no immediate visible effect, but the program state is invisibly corrupted.
+Transaction amounts might be slightly off from what they should be, backups might be silently corrupted, or random bits of internal memory could be exposed to external clients.
+The undefined behavior could cause ongoing corruption, or extremely infrequent outages.
+Part of the challenge with undefined behavior is that, as the name implies, the behavior of the nonsafe unsafe code is not defined—the compiler might eliminate it entirely, dramatically change the semantics of the code, or even miscompile surrounding code.
 What that does to your program is entirely dependent on what the code in question does.
 The unpredictable impact of undefined behavior is the reason why all undefined behavior should be considered a serious bug, no matter how it currently manifests.

-WHY UNDEFINED BEHAVIOR?
+**WHY UNDEFINED BEHAVIOR?**
 An argument that often comes up in conversations about undefined behavior is that the compiler should emit an error if code exhibits undefined behavior instead of doing something weird and unpredictable.
 That way, it would be near-impossible to write bad unsafe code!

-Unfortunately, that would be impossible because undefined behavior is rarely explicit or obvious.
+- Unfortunately, that would be impossible because undefined behavior is rarely explicit or obvious.
 Instead, what usually happens is that the compiler simply applies optimizations under the assumption that the code follows the specification.
 Should that turn out to not be the case—which is rarely clear until runtime—it’s difficult to predict what the effect might be.
 Maybe the optimization is still valid, and nothing bad happens; but maybe it’s not, and the semantics of the code end up slightly different from that of the unoptimized version.
-If we were to tell compiler developers that they aren’t allowed to assume anything about the underlying code, what we’d really be telling them is that they cannot perform a wide range of the optimizations that they implement with great success today.
+- If we were to tell compiler developers that they aren’t allowed to assume anything about the underlying code, what we’d really be telling them is that they cannot perform a wide range of the optimizations that they implement with great success today.
 Nearly all sophisticated optimizations make assumptions about what the code in question can and cannot do according to the language specification.
-If you want a good illustration of how specifications and compiler optimizations interact in strange ways where it’s hard to assign blame, I recommend reading through Ralf Jung’s blog post “We Need Better Language Specs” (<https://www.ralfj.de/blog/2020/12/14/provenance.html>).
+- If you want a good illustration of how specifications and compiler optimizations interact in strange ways where it’s hard to assign blame, I recommend reading through Ralf Jung’s blog post “We Need Better Language Specs” (<https://www.ralfj.de/blog/2020/12/14/provenance.html>).

-Validity
+##### Validity

 Perhaps the most important concept to understand before writing unsafe code is validity, which dictates the rules for what values inhabit a given type—or, less formally, the rules for a type’s values.
 The concept is simpler than it sounds, so let’s dive into some concrete examples.

-Reference Types
+###### Reference Types

 Rust is very strict about what values its reference types can hold.
 Specifically, references must never dangle, must always be aligned, and must always point to a valid value for their target type.
 In addition, a shared and an exclusive reference to a given memory location can never exist at the same time, and neither can multiple exclusive references to a location.
-These 156 Chapter 9 rules apply regardless of whether your code uses the references or not—you are not allowed to create a null reference even if you then immediately discard it!
+These rules apply regardless of whether your code uses the references or not—you are not allowed to create a null reference even if you then immediately discard it!

-Shared references have the additional constraint that the pointee is not allowed to change during the reference’s lifetime.
+- Shared references have the additional constraint that the pointee is not allowed to change during the reference’s lifetime.
 That is, any value the pointee contains must remain exactly the same over its lifetime.
 This applies transitively, so if you have an & to a type that contains a*mut T, you